How to Apply

 - Counselors for current high school students may submit the NACAC Request for Admission Application Fee Waiver form.
 Note that this completed form must come directly from the high school counselor to SFCM via email.

-- Applicants who demonstrate high need and do not qualify for the fee waivers listed above may complete the Application Fee Waiver Request Form linked on the first page of the application to be considered for an application fee waiver or reduction.
+Applicants who do not qualify for the fee waivers listed above may complete the Application Fee Waiver Request Form linked on the first page of the application to be considered for an application fee waiver or reduction.

 All application fee waiver requests must be submitted before November 28 in order to be processed in time for the December 1 deadline.

-Recommendations should be received no later than January 10 and must be received through the recommendation form link.
+Recommendations must be received no later than January 10 through the recommendation form link.

 Unofficial transcripts must be submitted with the application before December 1.
 These should be uploaded in the "Academic History" section of the application, and may be a screenshot of an online portal or a PDF of a paper copy.
 If you are admitted and decide to attend, you will be responsible for submitting an original copy of your final official transcripts to the Office of Admissions no later than July 1.
 Final official transcripts are in English, indicate a degree has been completed, contain an official seal or signature, have a cumulative GPA on the USA 4.0 scale, and come to SFCM directly from the institution via email, a secure online system, or post.
 Students completing their degrees after July 1 must contact the Office of Admissions prior to the deadline.